Something in the Air: Production

 Townshend produced the single, arranged the strings, and played bass under the pseudonym Bijou Drains.
 Originally titled "Revolution" but later renamed to avoid confusion with the Beatles' 1968 song of the same name, "Something in the Air" captured post-flower power rebellion, combining McCulloch's acoustic and electric guitars, Keen's drumming and falsetto vocals, and Newman's piano solo.

 The song, beginning in E major, has three key changes, its second verse climbing to F-sharp major, and, via a roundabout transition, goes down to C major for Newman's barrelhouse piano solo.
 Following this, the last verse is, like the second, a tone above the previous verse, closing the song in A-flat major.

 Reception

 The single reached No. 1 in the UK Singles Chart just three weeks after release, holding off Elvis Presley in the process.
 The scale of the song's success surprised everyone, and there were no plans to promote Thunderclap Newman with live performances.
 Eventually a line-up—augmented by Jim Pitman-Avory on bass and McCulloch's elder brother Jack on drums—played a handful of gigs.

-Personal records say the band played live only five times, but Keen referred to a two-month tour, playing "everywhere".
-In the UK, the follow-up single "Accidents" came out only in May 1970 and charted at No. 46 for a week.
+In the UK, Thunderclap Newman's follow-up single "Accidents" was released in May 1970 and charted at No. 46 for a week.
 The album Hollywood Dream peaked in Billboard at No. 163.
-The song and the band are one hit wonders.
-Labelle recorded an emotional cover of it alongside "The Revolution Will Not Be Televised" by Gil Scott-Heron for their 1973 album Pressure Cookin'.
+The song and the band are labelled as 'one-hit wonders'.